California Institute of Technology Data & Information Overview

-How Much Money Do Caltech Graduates Make?students who graduate with a bachelor's degree from Caltech make about $85,900 a year during their first few years of employment after graduation.
+How Much Money Do Caltech Graduates Make?bachelor's degree recipients from Caltech make around $85,900 per year during the early years of their employment.
 That's great news for Caltech students since it is 116% more than the average college graduate's salary of $39,802 per year.

 Location of California Institute of Technology

 |Address:||1200 E California Blvd, Pasadena, CA 91125|

 California Institute of Technology Majorsstudents from 34 majors graduated from California Institute of Technology.
 Of these students, 241 received undergraduate degrees and 346 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.